vanja-obradovic/postcss-clampwind/README.md

 }
 ```

-### Clamp between Tailwind scale values
+### Clamp between Tailwind spacing scale values

-A quick way to define two clamped values is to use the Tailwind scale values, for example:
+A quick way to define two clamped values is to use the Tailwind spacing scale values, for example:

 ```html
 <div class="text-[clamp(16,50)]"></div>